philipmw/philipmw.github.io/content/blog/2026-08-14-seahaven/index.md

 You're not starting a virtual machine; you're not even starting a container.
 Startup time is imperceptible.
 Yet it adds a lot of security -- especially if you're not worried about state-level attacks -- with just a small shim.

-It works great!
 It solved my problem of keeping my laptop's private files private from LLMs.
 I shared it with my friend Andreas, who adopted it.
-It worked great for coding.
+It worked great for coding:
-But soon I had a new use-case that I was reaching for frequently -- and the shortcomings showed.

-## pain point: a single directory is too restrictive

-When I wanted to code, I'd do:

     cd ~/Repos/nixpkgs
     pi-here

 Now Pi sees the Nixpkgs repository at `/work`, and it has free rein there.
 Good.

+But soon I had a new use-case that I was reaching for frequently -- and the shortcomings showed.

+## pain point: a single directory is too restrictive

-But sometimes, I wanted to edit documents - and ground my edits in the contents of other documents.
+Sometimes, I wanted to edit documents - and ground my edits in the contents of other documents.
 Imagine revising a resume, grounded in career stories and my notes from a career book.
 Now, to match the `pi-here` interface of opening in the present directory, I would create a "workshop" directory whose purpose was to be a temporary base camp for all the files I needed.
 I'd have a runbook for myself: